 ---|---|---|---|

-Other Northeast Corridor trains may duplicate some of these stops with other trains.
+Other Northeast Corridor trains may also make some of these stops, potentially duplicating them with other trains.

 Printable Amtrak Ethan Allen Express Schedule

 Print this schedule using the blue button below or from the Amtrak website.
-You can also learn how to print schedules for one route or a custom one tailored to your trip.
+You can also learn how to print schedules for a single route or a custom one tailored to your specific trip.

 This page was current on the day of publication, and I try to keep it updated to the best of my ability.

 This page is not associated with Amtrak or the National Railway Passenger Corporation.
-The information on this site comes from Amtrak.com and is accurate when published.
+The information on this site is sourced from Amtrak.com and was accurate at the time of publication.
 Amtrak can change times at any time.

 Safe Travels,